bestpractical/rt/README.md

 contract from Best Practical).
 But, sometimes people do run into bugs.
 In the exceedingly unlikely event that you hit a bug in RT, please report it!
 We'd love to hear about problems you have with RT, so we can fix them.
-To report a bug, send email to <rt-bugs@bestpractical.com>.

-Note that this sends email to our public RT instance.
-Do not include any information in your email that you don't want shown publicly, including contact information in your email signature.
+To report a bug, go to our [public RT instance](https://rt.bestpractical.com) and create a ticket.
+Note that this is a public RT instance, so the information you share will be visible to others.
+You can browse some other bug tickets to see what is shown.

 # COPYRIGHT AND LICENSE